These are all the watches being updated to Wear OS 3

 The new models with the Snapdragon Wear 4100 chipset will offer the Wear OS 3 update, including the TicWatch Pro 3 Ultra GPS, TicWatch Pro 3, and TicWatch E3.
-The earliest possible rollout is expected to happen around mid-2022 or even during the second half of the year.
-While you'll need to be patient for a bit longer, the good news is that users who purchased these TicWatches won't be stuck with the old platform indefinitely.
+The earliest possible rollout was expected to happen around mid-2022 or even during the second half of the year.
+However, the provided timeline has come and gone, and there's still no sign of Wear OS 3 for any of the most recent TicWatch smartwatches.
+Supposedly, users who purchased these TicWatches won't be stuck with the old platform indefinitely, but we'll have to wait and see if this actually comes to fruition.
 Owners of past Mobvoi wearables won't be as lucky, though.

 Fossil Gen 6 smartwatches

 Right when Samsung was announcing the Galaxy Watch 4 and other new products, Fossil had an announcement of its own to make regarding the launch of the new Gen 6 models.
-The Fossil Gen 6, Skagen Falster 6, and Michael Kors Gen 6 are all available now and will eventually offer Wear OS 3.
-It was even confirmed that the Razer x Fossil watch, which is essentially a Gen 6, will receive the update at some point.
+The Fossil Gen 6, Skagen Falster 6, and Michael Kors Gen 6 are all available now and thanks to an update that arrived in October 2022, Wear OS 3 finally landed for the latest Fossil smartwatches.

 This leaves a very large group unaccounted for: anyone who owns an existing Fossil smartwatch that's not in the Gen 6 lineup.
 If you like the sound of owning a smartwatch with the new Wear OS 3 platform, you should think twice about purchasing an older model.
 The Gen 6 smartwatches might not be cheap, but these are the watches you'll have to consider if you want one with Wear OS 3.